graphicmida-wq/SurfAcademy/replit.md

 ### Authentication & Authorization

-The platform supports dual authentication: Replit Auth (OpenID Connect) and local email/password, both using Passport.js strategies.
+**WordPress SSO Integration**: The platform uses WordPress as the single source of truth for user authentication.
+Two login methods are supported:

+1. **SSO Redirect** (`/sso?token=XXX`): WordPress generates a JWT token and redirects users to Replit.
+The JWT contains user ID, email, name, and avatar.

+2. **Direct Login** (`/api/login`): Users can log in directly from the app using WordPress credentials.
+The app verifies credentials against WordPress REST API.

+**WooCommerce Integration**: When a customer completes a purchase, WooCommerce sends a webhook to `/webhooks/woocommerce`.
+The webhook creates the user (if new) and enrolls them in the purchased courses based on product-to-course mappings stored in `courseProducts` table.

+**User IDs**: All users are prefixed with `wp_` followed by their WordPress user ID (e.g., `wp_123`).
+This ensures consistency between WordPress and Replit.

 Session management uses Express sessions stored in PostgreSQL with secure HTTP-only cookies.
 Authorization is handled via `userLevel` and `isAdmin` fields.
 Admin users have full access.
-Security includes `httpOnly` and `secure` cookie flags, bcrypt for password hashing, and CSRF protection.
+Security includes `httpOnly` and `secure` cookie flags and JWT verification with shared secret.

 ### UI/UX Decisions